 Getting to the Lakes

 The best and most convenient way is to book a coach, we used Bus Croatia which runs daily from pretty much anywhere in the country.
 They are also reasonably priced and a much cheaper option that taking an organised tour as advertised in many of the popular destinations in Croatia.
+We travelled from Zadar which is around 1.5 hrs away and is a good base.
+Travelling from Zagreb to Plitvice lakes is also very easy to organise by bus but it a little further away.

 Our bus set us back: 46 Euros for us both, return.